iredmail/docs/en_US/ee/0-ee.changelog.md

     - Show allowed special characters while updating Password Policy.

 - Fixed issues:
+    - Data was not loaded on Sent Mails and Received Mails pages.
     - Email sent by mlmmj was not signed with DKIM signature.
     - Not generate mailbox path if mailbox format is not "maildir".
     - Cannot add firewall rule in some cases.